DeepLabCut/DeepLabCut/docs/maDLC_UserGuide.md

 deeplabcut.convert_detections2tracklets(path_config_file, ['videofile_path'], videotype='mp4',
                                                     shuffle=1, trainingsetindex=0, track_method='box/ellipse/skeleton')
 ```
-You should **cross-validate** the tracking parameters. ([Here is more information](functionDetails.md#cross-validation-of-inference-parameters-a-madeeplabcut-critical-point)).
+You can **cross-validate** the tracking parameters.
 Namely, you can iteratively change the parameters, run `convert_detections2tracklets` then load them in the GUI (`refine_tracklets`).
 Note, that in the main Project Manager GUI there is a button for you to launch the inference file to seemlessly edit and rapidly test.

 **Animal assembly and tracking quality** can be assessed via `deeplabcut.utils.make_labeled_video.create_video_from_pickled_tracks`.
 This function provides an additional diagnostic tool before moving on to refining tracklets.